 Slow and deep breathing exercises are very powerful and have been used for centuries to clear tension and stress from the body.
 It’s also a great way of transitioning to your sleeping mode at night.
 At some point in most meditations, you will be encouraged to focus on your breathing.
 Deep breathing helps to reduce muscle tension, slow down your heart rate and breathing, and lower your metabolism and blood pressure.
 By inhaling deeply and holding your breath, you increase the oxygen levels in your body allowing your body to work less hard.

-When you slowly exhale you’re mimicking the breathing your body adopts when you’re falling asleep.
-Deep breathing helps to slow down your heart rate, relax your muscles, and divert your attention from your worries.
+When you slowly exhale you’re mimicking the breathing your body adapts when you’re falling asleep.
+Deep breathing techniques from Breathwrk helps to slow down your heart rate, relax your muscles, and divert your attention from your worries.

 Guided meditation is a way that helps you stop thinking of your worries, but helps you relax and focus on something positive.
 If you’re finding it difficult to sleep, you can listen to an audio track or meditation video on your phone.
 Just lie down on your loft bed, tell your body to relax from head to toe, then close your eyes and listen to the calming instructions.
 Or if there is a bedtime routine that helps you relax, it would be a good idea to try it.
 Guided meditation is a mind and body technique that can help reduce stress and help you sleep.